kimberlyrobinson11122/readme-generator/README.md

 Once executed using the command "node index.js" filename.md (filename is something that is decided by the user at the time of execution).

 ## Instructions
 1. Locate index.js File: Navigate to the index.js file in your project directory.
+(VS-Code and files required for running on your local machine)

 2. Open Integrated Terminal: Right-click on the index.js file and select the option to open it in an integrated terminal.
 This action will open a terminal window within your code editor.